Constitutional Court Procedure Act

 (Reply Briefs)

-Except in the case of dismissing a petition by a ruling, the Constitutional Court shall serve the petition on the respondent and may require her or him to submit a reply brief within a specified period of time.
+Except in the case of dismissing a petition by an order, the Constitutional Court shall serve the petition brief on the respondent and may require her or him to submit a reply brief within a specified period of time.

 Article 18